minwoo0611/MA-LIO/README.md

 ### 2023.06.25

 We are delighted to release our code, MA-LIO.
-This is the initial release, and as such, there may be some errors or areas for improvement.
-We hope it will be widely used and encourage feedback and suggestions through the issue tracker at any time.
+This is the initial release, and as such, there may be some errors or areas for improvement. **We hope it will be widely used and encourage feedback and suggestions through the issue tracker at any time**.

 ## 1. Prerequisites